The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-\item {\it Innermost stable orbit approaching the horizon in the extremal limit.} Near-extremal black holes have an innermost stable orbit very close to the horizon which coincides with the horizon in the extremal limit.
-It implies that the region of the black hole close to the horizon can support accretion disks of matter and, therefore, measurements of electromagnetic waves originating from the accretion disk of near-extremal rotating black holes contain information from the near-horizon region.
-See \cite{Grumiller:2009gf} for a recent discussion.
+\item \textit{Innermost stable orbit approaching the horizon in the extremal limit.} Near-extremal black holes have an innermost stable circular orbit (ISCO) very close to the horizon.
+(In Boyer--Lindquist coordinates, the radius of such an orbit coincides with the radius of the horizon.
+However, since the horizon is a null surface, while the ISCO is timelike, the orbit necessarily lies outside the horizon, which can be seen explicitly in more appropriate coordinates.
+See Figure~2 of~\cite{Bardeen:1972cc}\epubtkFootnote{We thank the anonymous referee for pointing out this reference.}).
+As a consequence, the region of the black hole close to the horizon can support accretion disks of matter and, therefore, measurements of electromagnetic waves originating from the accretion disk of near-extremal rotating black holes contain (at least some marginal) information from the near-horizon region.
+For a careful analysis of the physical processes around rotating black holes, see~\cite{Bardeen:1972cc}.

-\item {\it Classical singularities approaching the horizon in the extremal limit.} Stationary axisymmetric non-extremal black holes admit a smooth inner and outer horizon where curvatures are small.
-However, numerical results \cite{Brady:1995ni,Brady:1995un,Brady:1998ht,Dafermos:2003wr} and the identification of unstable linear modes using perturbation theory \cite{McNamara:1978aa,Dotti:2008yr,Dotti:2011ix} showed that the inner horizon is unstable and develops a curvature singularity when the black hole is slightly perturbed.
+\item \textit{Classical singularities approaching the horizon in the extremal limit.} Stationary axisymmetric non-extremal black holes admit a smooth inner and outer horizon, where curvatures are small.
+However, numerical results~\cite{Brady:1995ni,Brady:1995un,Brady:1998ht,Dafermos:2003wr} and the identification of unstable linear modes using perturbation theory~\cite{McNamara:1978aa,Dotti:2008yr,Dotti:2011ix} showed that the inner horizon is unstable and develops a curvature singularity when the black hole is slightly perturbed.
 The instability is triggered by tiny bits of gravitational radiation that are blueshifted at the inner Cauchy horizon and which create a null singularity.
-In the near-extremality limit, the inner horizon approaches the outer horizon and it can be argued that test particles encounter a curvature singularity immediately after they enter the horizon of a near-extremal black hole \cite{Marolf:2010nd}.
+In the near-extremality limit, the inner horizon approaches the outer horizon and it can be argued that test particles encounter a curvature singularity immediately after they enter the horizon of a near-extremal black hole~\cite{Marolf:2010nd}.
+In fact, there is an instability at the horizon of both extreme Reissner--Nordstr\"om and Kerr as subsequently proven \cite{Aretakis:2011ha,Aretakis:2011hc,Aretakis:2011gz,Aretakis:2012ei}.

 \end{itemize}